tyliang/Tengyuan.Liang/content/home/about.md

 # Biography

-Dr. Liang is an [assistant professor](https://www.chicagobooth.edu/faculty/directory/l/tengyuan-liang) at [University of Chicago](https://www.uchicago.edu), and the George C. Tiao faculty fellow in data science research.
+I am an [assistant professor](https://www.chicagobooth.edu/faculty/directory/l/tengyuan-liang) at [University of Chicago](https://www.uchicago.edu), and the George C. Tiao faculty fellow in data science research.

+I use [learning theory](https://en.wikipedia.org/wiki/Computational_learning_theory) and [mathematical statistics](https://en.wikipedia.org/wiki/Mathematical_statistics) to understand models and data.

-His current research topics include:
+My current research goals include:

-1. To bridge the empirical and theoretical gap in modern statistical learning;
+- To bridge the empirical and theoretical gap in modern statistical learning;
-2. To understand the computational and algorithmic aspects of statistical inference;
+- To understand the computational and algorithmic aspects of statistical inference;
-3. To explore the role of stochasticity in solving non-convex optimization.
+- To explore the role of stochasticity in solving non-convex optimization.

 <!-- His CV can be found [here](pdf/Liang-CV.pdf). -->